Continuing Education Activity

 Myocardial necrosis is associated with myocardial thinning; preserved end-diastolic wall thickness (EDWT) may provide a simple index of myocardial viability that can be assessed with a resting echocardiogram.
 EDWT less than or equal to 0.6 cm exclude myocardial viability.

 It can help assess myocardial contractile reserve.
 A low dose of dobutamine can increase contractility of viable dysfunctional segments, whereas a higher dose can either improve or diminish myocardial contractility of the viable myocardial segments.
 Scarred tissues do not demonstrate such a phenomenon with either dose of dobutamine.

 Myocardial Contrast Echocardiography (MCE)

-This diagnostic tool has a high sensitivity for diagnosing myocardial viability and is good at predicting functional recovery of myocardial tissues after revascularization.
+This diagnostic tool has a high sensitivity for diagnosing myocardial viability and is good at predicting the functional recovery of myocardial tissues after revascularization.
 The contrast used in MCE is acoustically active gas-filled microbubbles.
 These microbubbles remain in the intravascular space and can help delineate the left ventricular border.
-The presence of contrast in the myocardial segments reveals viable myocardial tissues, whereas lack of contrast augmentation reflects nonviable myocardium.
+Contrast in the myocardial segments reveals viable myocardial tissues, whereas lack of contrast augmentation reflects nonviable myocardium.

 Single-photon Emission Computed Tomography (SPECT)